-If you require your results to be printed, or you need a full academic transcript, visit Central Academic Records (CAR) in A121 - refer to campus map, or email Academic.Records@ara.ac.nz
+If you require your results to be printed, visit Central Academic Records (CAR) in A121or email academic.records@ara.ac.nz to request a transcript.

-Access to marked assessments
+Access to Marked Assessments

 You are entitled to access to your written work submitted for assessment.